In 2018, CWA helped elect a pro-worker NYS Senate.

 In 2019, the NYS Legislature passed 30 pro-worker bills.

 After 30 years of Albany gridlock on workers’ top issues, we helped elect a pro-worker State Senate in 2018.
 What a difference it made!
 More than 30 pro-worker bills passed this year, the most anyone can remember.
-Here’s a few of the highlights, including CWA’s bill to keep call center jobs in New York State:
+Here’s a few of the highlights, including CWA’s bill to keep call center jobs in New York State (a flyer with this info is available for download here):

 - NY CALL CENTER JOBS: Protects call center workers by penalizing companies that ship 30% or more of their call volume out of New York State.
 The bill also requires State call center business to be done by workers in New York State.